 Some other details you should know about the Walking Nights.
 There is a Santa but the cool thing is that while there is a sign pointing you in that direction, the actual man himself is kind of hidden so if you want to skip the line, your child probably won’t even notice.
 Near that Santa is some coffee for Mom and Dad ($1 and $4 options available) and if you walk just a little further down the trail, there is hot chocolate and cookies!
 The kind ladies and gentleman who serve it even offer a kid version and an adult version.
 Adults over 21 can even purchase a hot toddy to warm up their walk!

 I would recommend that if your children are smaller or tend to be whiney about a long walk, you may want to bring a stroller or wagon with you.
+The whole path is stroller and wagon friendly.
 It took us almost an hour and half to do the whole thing but when we got home our daughter was out like a light.
 That in itself is worth the price of admission!

 PRO-TIP: This year, Walking Night tickets are ONLY sold in advance for a specific night.
 To ensure a positive experience for each guest, there are a limited number of tickets each night, so make sure you purchase yours early.